Domlur inscriptions and hero stones: Translation in English

-(Those who violate this charity) shall incur the sin of having slaughtered tawny cows and Brahmans on the banks (of the Ganges), and shall be born worms in ordure for as long as the rocks, the Kaveri, the grass and the earth endure, and the Brahma-kalpa lasts.
+"(Those who violate this charity) shall incur the sin of having slaughtered tawny cows and Brahmans on the banks (of the Ganges), and shall be born worms in ordure for as long as the rocks, the Kaveri, the grass and the earth endure, and the Brahma-kalpa lasts.

-I, Allaja-nambiyar, made a gift of one-third of my land in Tombalur to Savari-pperumal-nambiyar".
+"I, Allaja-nambiyar, made a gift of one-third of my land in Tombalur to Savari-pperumal-nambiyar".

-Domlur Chokkanathaswamy Temple 1290CE Sella Pillai Inscription
+10. Sella Pillai inscription - temple wall - 1290CE

-It is a Tamil inscription in Grantha characters of 1290CE and a donatory inscription which was made by the Hoysala King Veera Ramanada Deva (Veera Ramanatha Deva) to the Chokkanathaswamy Temple on the petition of the residents of Ilaipakka Nadu, a Sella Pillai, the temple-manager Nalandigal Narayana Tadar and other people as the funds were insufficient for the temple management, the king ordered a part of the tax collected by Tombalur given to the temple itself.
-The Ilaipakka Naadu as mentioned in the inscription was an administrative unit, which presently corresponds to Yelahanka located in North Bengaluru.
-The inscription is published in the Epigraphia carnatica Volume 9, the present status of the inscription remains unknown.
+This hero stone bears a Tamil inscription in Grantha characters of a 1290CE donatory inscription which was made by the Hoysala King Veera Ramanada Deva (Vira Ramanatha Deva) after a petition made by the residents of Ilaipakka Nadu, a Sella Pillai, the temple-manager Nalandigal Narayana Tadar, and other people as well, that funds were insufficient for the temple management.
+As a result, the king ordered a part of the tax collected by Tombalur to be given to the temple itself.
+The Ilaipakka Naadu mentioned in the inscription was an administrative unit corresponding to present-day Yelahanka in North Bengaluru.
+The inscription is published in the Epigraphia Carnatica Volume 9, although the present status of the inscription is unknown.